 Amna was eventually regulated by the Japanese government, and required a state-license to practice.

 Amna to Shiatsu

-The term Shiatsu, which means finger-pressure, has been around since the turn of the 20th century.
+The term Shiatsu, which means finger pressure, has been around since the turn of the 20th century.
 The word was first published in a massage manual by Tenpeki Tamai in 1900, and like the Shiatsu we're familiar with, it also described finger pressure massage techniques.
-However, this shiatsu was different than the modality where familiar with today.
+However, this shiatsu was different than the modality we are familiar with today.

 Tenpeki Tamai's Shiatsu

 In 1912, a gifted seven-year old boy by the name of Tokujiro Namikoshi healed his mother's rheumatism using massage techniques that he had developed on his own.
 Over the next few years, he continued to practice this form of massage, until eventually being arrested for practicing massage without a license.

 At the suggestion of his brother, Namikoshi sought formal training in Amna and earned his license in 1925.
 Overtime, he gradually refined his original massage techniques and combined it with techniques from Amna to create modern-Shiatsu.
 Before long, Namikoshi opened a massage clinic in his home town of Hokkaido, Japan.

 Unlike Amna, which utilized elbows, knees, and fists, Namikoshi’s massage style only utilized finger-pressure.
 As such, he named his style Shiatsu, which literally means finger-pressure, although the term had been used previously to describe different massage techniques.

 You're probably wondering how Shiatsu spread from a single-individual in a small town in Japan to virtually everywhere in the world.
 In the next blog, we'll cover how Namikoshi and others helped spread Shiatsu from across the world!